wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Before applying for expungement, the person must have fulfilled the requirements.
 Some of these terms include:

-Individuals cannot expunge misdemeanor convictions stemming from the use or attempted use of a firearm.
-Convicts can only expunge misdemeanor convictions once.
+Individuals cannot expunge misdemeanor convictions stemming from the use or attempted use of a firearm, and convicts may only expunge misdemeanor convictions once.
 The court has the power to expunge minor offenses by reviewing each case distinctly.

 Can a DUI Be Expunged in Wyoming?

-In 2015, the laws were revised, allowing individuals to expunge misdemeanor DUI from their criminal records.
-Any individual, charged with misdemeanor DUI, was caught driving under the influence by a law enforcement officer.
-The waiting period is five years, and it begins after completion of DUI punishment.
+In 2015, Wyoming laws were revised, allowing individuals to expunge misdemeanor DUI offenses from their criminal records.
+Individuals charged with misdemeanor DUI were caught driving under the influence by a law enforcement officer.
+The waiting period is generally 5 years, and it begins after completion of the DUI punishment.

 An example of felony DUI is murder as a result of driving under the influence of alcohol.